docker-library/docs/README.md

 ## `metadata.json`

 This file contains data about the repo for Docker Hub.
-The minimum file is defined below. `./metadata.sh [repo-name]` must be used to correctly format it (use `-f` to apply its suggested changes).
-There is a limit to the number of Docker Hub categories allowed; run with `-c` to check the limit and categories. `metadata.json` in the root contains the list of categories to choose from.
+The minimum file is defined below. `./metadata.sh [repo-name]` must be used to correctly format it (use `-w` to apply its suggested format changes).
+Only three sorted unique Docker Hub categories are allowed. `metadata.json` in the root contains the list of categories to choose from.

 ```json
 {